Visit Farthing Downs

 Situated at the tip of the North Downs on the edge of London and Surrey, this chalk spur is home to an array of birds, butterflies and wildflowers; combined with neighbouring Happy Valley, Farthing Downs has the most extensive population of greater yellow-rattle in London which can be seen among brightly coloured orchids, bedstraws and scabious in spring and summer.

 Farthing Downs is open all year round and is easily reached by public transport direct from Central London.
-You'll find a free visitor car park, site information and toilet facilities at the southern edge of the site just off Ditches Lane.
-The car park is open each day from 7.30am and closes at dusk.
+You'll find a visitor car park, site information and toilet facilities at the southern edge of the site just off Ditches Lane.
+The car park is open each day from 7am and closes at dusk (see closing times below or the timeboard at the car park).

 There are regular Thameslink and Southern service trains from central London (Victoria, London St. Pancras International, London Bridge) and Brighton.
 Alight at Coulsdon South station for Farthing Downs.
 From here, it is a short 5 minute walk to Farthing Downs via Reddown Road.
 For travel times, please see the National Rail Enquiries website.